 This will make up the meat of your hiring process and will likely consist of various stages.
 The main areas you should consider covering are behavioural (team fit) and technical (skill and experience).
 Before getting started it is a good idea to describe the general format and timings to the candidate.
 This helps them to understand how much time they have got and what to expect.

 One way of running an interview is that the candidate sits in front of you and is asked a set of different questions, delivering an answer after each one.
 This approach would only give you answers to your specific questions and would be unnecessarily stressful for the person you are interviewing.

 Alternatively, I try to make my interviews as conversational as possible.
 This means leading things in a certain direction using questions, but allowing the candidate to discuss what they want on the topic.
-This really shows you how the candidate would communicate with other team members and allows them to demonstrate their experience and knowledge to you.
+This really shows you how the developer would communicate with other team members and allows them to demonstrate their experience and knowledge to you.
 By making the questions as open as possible, it will expel the notion that there is a single correct answer you are looking for.
 Instead the candidate should relax and open up, telling you their opinion freely on a particular topic.
 You will even find you learn about new things during these conversations.

 These types of interviews can often be labelled soft skills or team fit interviews.
 This should in no way diminish the importance of this area of questioning.
 If you have put the candidate through the app test already the behavioural component could actually be considered the most important part.

 You will ask questions which check the candidate fits with your company culture and the team’s way of working.
 It will also give the applicant some insight into how the company works.
 As with reviewing CVs, you should decide which characteristics are most important to you when deciding on your behavioural questions.
 For example:

 - Collaboration with other team members

 - Ability to learn new technologies and skills